Horse Showing With a Rope

 For a complete run, you need to pay attention to having everything correct.
 That includes your tack.
 It should fit your horse correctly and be within the rules.
 That includes everything from making sure your rope is ready to being sure your bit fits AQHA guidelines.

 If you’re not sure, check the rulebook and ask an AQHA Professional Horseman for help.

 Another thing you want to pay attention to is making sure you have the correct horse.
 Your horse shouldn’t be too much for you.
 A non-pro rider shouldn’t try to start a young horse.
 That rider should find a seasoned horse or take the young horse to a trainer.
 It’s OK to learn together, but the rider will need someone to fix the horse as they go.

-Subscribe to The American Quarter Horse Journal for access to helpful articles on health, showing, training, and more.
-Keep up with industry news and upcoming shows for the 2014 season.
-Access The Journal online for quick, easy enjoyment!
+Subscribe to The American Quarter Horse Journal for access to helpful articles on health, showing, training and more.
+Keep up with industry news and upcoming shows.
+Access the Journal online for quick, easy enjoyment!

 I can’t stress enough that people need to get help.

 A lot of times, if a rider just stands around shooting the breeze behind the chutes, he can ask questions and the answer might click for him.
 If one explanation doesn’t work, ask another roper.
 Sometimes just a different way of saying the same thing will help advice click.

 In team roping, heading horses are scored on their behavior in the box and how well they handle the barrier.
 Heeling horses are just scored on their behavior in the box.

 The automatic penalties and reasons for disqualifications are listed on the judge’s cards.
 How the heading horse handles the barrier can determine his eventual placing, since breaking the barrier is an automatic five-point penalty.
 Jumping the barrier is an automatic two-point penalty.